puid/Elixir/README.md

 As previously stated, random ID generation is basically a *transformation* of an entropy source into a character *representation* of captured entropy.
 But the entropy of the source and the entropy of the captured ID *is not the same thing*.

 To understand the difference, we'll investigate an example that is, surprisingly, quite common.
-Consider the following strategy for generating random strings: using a fixed list of **k** characters, generate a random uniform integer **i**, `0 <= i < k`, as an index into the list to select a character.
+Consider the following strategy for generating random strings: using a fixed list of **k** characters, use a random uniform integer **i**, `0 <= i < k`, as an index into the list to select a character.
 Repeat this **n** times, where **n** is the length of the desired string.
 In Elixir this might look like:

 ```elixir
 chars = Enum.to_list(?a..?z)